CephalofairGames/bnb-rules/index.md

 - **Character Card:** This card provides a visual representation of your character, along with your hit point values at different levels and a place to put condition tokens.
 On the back, you can find a short description of the character and a list of your ability cards and upgrades.
 - **Character Mini:** This is a small plastic piece to represent your character.
-- **Ability Cards:** There are four double-sided level 1 cards and four double-sided level 2 cards.
+- **Ability Cards:** There are four to five double-sided level 1 cards and four to five double-sided level 2 cards.
 The appropriate cards are listed on your character card.
 - **Attack Modifier Tray (with white cube):** This is used to track your attack modifier table.
 At level 1, you will use the default table printed on the tray.
 - **Advanced Attack Modifier Cards:** Two double-sided cards to upgrade your attack modifier table at later levels.
 - **Character Hit Point Dial:** This is to track your hit points during a scenario.